silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 For the _Reel_ and _Shop_ tabs to be quick and easy to access, _New Post_ and _Activity_ had to be moved to the top of the screen. _New Post_ is on both the home page and profile page, while _Activity_ is only accessible from the home page.

-{% include pattern-figure.html image="/assets/images/instagram-feed.jpg" caption="Instagram home page with the new layout" width="360" height="760" %}
+{% include pattern-figure.html image="/assets/images/instagram-feed.jpg" alt="Screenshot of the feed page with the new layout" caption="Instagram home page with the new layout" width="360" height="760" %}

 Being able to access _Activity_ exclusively from one page means more taps and more **chances of getting lost or distracted** before reaching it.
 One could argue that the in-app notifications won’t make you miss a comment or like, but people might wish to easily go back and reply at a later moment.
 As mentioned earlier, the _Create New_ feature is now at the top.
 What I find confusing is how the nature of the feature changes based on its position within the app.